thruthesky/detox/README.md

 * Images in top banner in the home page  should be in 1920 px of width and 900 px of height for the best view.

+* Images in detoxification-tip page  should be in 400 px of width and 265 px of height for the best view.